Drake TV Return: Rapper Set To Act In British Drama ‘Top Boy’

 Drake bought the rights to the London-based TV show Top Boy after it was canceled on its British television network and production created a new role just for the former Degrassi star, according to Daily Mirror.

 88 shows later.
 Summer Sixteen and BMWT.
-Thank you to everyone who came out to share a moment. ????
+Thank you to everyone who came out to share a moment.????

 A post shared by champagnepapi (@champagnepapi) on